-The City Council of the City of Fayette, Iowa, met Monday, August 7, 2017, at 7:30pm in the Fayette City Hall pursuant to law and rules of said council, Mayor Wenthe presiding.
+The City Council of the city of Fayette, Iowa, met Monday, October 2, 2017 at 7:30pm in the Fayette City Hall pursuant to law and rules of said council, Mayor Wenthe presiding.

 Roll call: Present - Council members Kragnes, Larson, Nefzger, Tucker and Wulfekuhle.

-Moved Kragnes, seconded Wulfekuhle, to approve the consent agenda consisting of the regular meeting minutes of 7/17/17 and the claims list of 7/18/17 – 8/7/17.
-Roll call, all ayes, carried.
+Moved Kragnes, seconded Nefzger, to approve the consent agenda consisting of the regular meeting minutes of 9/18/17, claims list of 9/18/17 – 10/2/17, the August 2017 Treasurer’s/Clerk’s Report, and the renewal of a beer permit for Gavins IGA.
+Roll call, all ayes, motion carried.

 Treasurer's Balance for Fund Accounts as of August 31, 2017: Checking $1,294,892.53; Savings $242,887.21; Investments $1,128,876.14; Library Memorial $8,924.62.
 Total August Receipts: $65,922.92.
 Total August Disbursements: $102,146.81.
 Bank Balance: $2,675,580.50.

 Moved Wulfekuhle, seconded Tucker, to approve the agenda as presented.
 All ayes to approve, motion carried.